luawax/.github/profile/README.md

 * You can pay with life and pain if you want to carry it all;
 * You can loose moment if you choose the wrong tool;
 * Prefer the simpler, compact and multipurpose;

+Lua can emulate almost any development paradigm.
+But is better learn where to use to use Object Oriented, Functional, Procedural etc. paradigms instead of make code bloated by using the wrong mindset in the wrong place.

 > 5. The hurry is the enemy of the advance.
 You may need to come back when you